 The Ghana Prisons Service equips inmates with contemporary cultivation talents to create agricultural interest in Ghana’s prisons and make the requirements of its jail gadget steady across the world diagnosed norms.
 The Service presents sources to create in-prison farms and teaches inmates how to harvest vegetation.
 This coaching sustainable agriculture practices model aligns with the authorities’ aim of increasing meal protection inside the USA.

 5. Harvest Now, United States

-Harvest Now is a Connecticut-based totally organization that operates in more than 85 prisons throughout a couple of states and aims to alleviate hunger in underserved communities by cooperating with correctional facilities.
-The company materials inmates with unfastened fruit and vegetable seeds to educate jail populations agricultural talents that higher put together them for employment upon release.
-Simultaneously, Harvest Now donates the inmates’ harvest to close-by meals banks, with a few counties receiving as tons as 24,000 pounds of produce yearly.
+Harvest Now is a Connecticut-based organization that operates in more than 85 prisons throughout a couple of states and aims to alleviate hunger in underserved communities by cooperating with correctional facilities.
+The company materials inmates with unfastened fruit and vegetable seeds to educate jail populations on agricultural talents that put together them for employment upon release.
+Simultaneously, Harvest Now donates the inmates’ harvest to nearby meal banks, with a few counties receiving as many tons as 24,000 pounds of produce yearly.